 I think it’s a very apt description.

-Drew Davies, Mrs Front Seat
+Drew Davies, Mrs Front Seat What are you working on at the moment?

 Three Italian women who walk past my window every morning (very early) who talk really loud.
 Can’t see it yet but hopefully they will emerge.